dmeverly/dmeverly.github.io/_completedprojects/Scheduler.md

 No formal publications were used; LLM-based tools supported design, syntax learning, and debugging.

 <a href="https://github.com/dmeverly/Scheduler" style="display: block; text-align:right;" target="_blank">GitHub Repo →</a>

----

-> *Disclaimer: This project was developed independently using public tools on personal time.
-It is not affiliated with or endorsed by any employer, and no proprietary systems or resources were used in its creation.*